 Please take care of your wire work product, each piece has been hand-made with simple construction using natural materials that have as little plastic and chemicals as possible.
 Each piece will stand up to normal everyday use as the soft copper metal has been work-hardened, however if you handle it roughly it will get squashed.
-The metal varnish that is used on the majority of my designs is ‘Protecta Clear’, which is the highest quality metal varnish on the market with a durable glossy finish.
+I use the highest quality liquid metal varnish that has a durable glossy finish.